microsoft/mdefordownlevelserver/README.md

 5. Finally, it runs the onboarding script, if provided using the parameter **OnboardingScript**.
 Please use the script for **Group Policy** as it is non-interactive; the local onboarding script will fail.

 On uninstall scenario:
 1. It will run the offboarding script, if provided using the parameter **OffboardingScript**.
-Otherwise it is assumed that the machine is in an offboarded state. **NOTE: Uninstallation is only possible if the machine has been offboarded first.** Please use the script for Windows Server 2019 for **Group Policy** as it is non-interactive; the local onboarding script will fail.
+Otherwise it is assumed that the machine is in an offboarded state. **NOTE: Uninstallation is only possible if the machine has been offboarded first.** Please use the script for Windows Server 2019 for **Group Policy** as it is non-interactive; the local offboarding script will fail.
 2. Uninstall the product.
 3. Removes the Defender Powershell module, if it was loaded inside current Powershell session.